inr-kit/numjuggler/docs/index.md

 * Clear interface to the interactive help (the ``--help`` command line argument with options) that takes information from docs folder, i.e. originates from the same source as the online web documentation.

+* Add missing description of the execution modes.